Simon-graiff/Mobile2/README.md

 eventMapView.onCreate(savedInstanceState);
 map = eventMapView.getMap();
 ````
-The try-catch-block takes advantage of the MapInitializer, which does most of the work automaticly.
+The try-catch-block takes advantage of the MapInitializer, which does most of the work automatically.
 The three dots represent a simple if-statement, which ensures the current view is not null.
 After that a Android MapView variable is initialized with a MapView, which is declared in the fragment's XML file:
 ````
 <com.google.android.gms.maps.MapView
     android:id="@+id/EventMapView"
     android:layout_width="fill_parent"
     android:layout_height="fill_parent"/>
 ````
 The in XML declared MapView is passed to an Java variable.
-This variable can return an actual map, which can be used for further operations, e.g. the drawing og markers.
+This variable can return an actual map, which can be used for further operations, e.g. the drawing of markers.

 **Receiving Events from Parse***

 Before any events can be drawn to the map, the user's settings regarding the event filters have to be downloaded.
 This will take place in the onResume method.
 Since this method is called every time before the fragment is displayed, the EventMap will always work with up-to-date settings.
 The settings are stored as separate objects on the server.
 For further details regarding events, see FilterFragment.
-Every settings object has several boolan values for the different event categories and a pointer to the correspoinding user.
+Every settings object has several boolean values for the different event categories and a pointer to the corresponding user.
 The concrete implementation for fetching the filters is as follows:
 ````
 ParseQuery<ParseObject> query = ParseQuery.getQuery("User_Settings");
     query.include("user");